jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

 When an operation within a method definition mutates the caller object, the method is modifying the original object.

-So, how can we tell when we're working with a method that references an object directly 🆚 one that uses a copy of the object?
+So, how can we tell when we're working with a method that mutates the original object 🆚 one that doesn't?

 **Answer:**
 There are some things that indicate a method will mutate an object, these are defined with `!` appended to the end of the method name.